Chong-THU/LiuChong/research.md

     _Chinese Social Sciences Today_, R&R.

-4. <u>Chong Liu</u> and Bangxi Li.
+4. <u>Chong Liu</u>.

-    “The Study of Economic Growth from the Perspective of Production Theory: Marx, Neoclassical and Post-Keynesian” (in Chinese)
+    "Is There Fictionalization in China's Economy?
+A Comparative Analysis of Marxist Political Economy" (in Chinese)

-    _China Social Science Review_, R&R.
+    _China Review of Political Economy_.

 <br/>
 <br/>